sebastinas/cwcwidth/README.md

 # Python bindings for wc(s)width

-`cwcwidth` provides Python bindings based on [Cython](https://cython.org/) for libc's `wcwidth` and `wcswidth` functions which compute the printable length of a unicode character/string on a terminal.
+`cwcwidth` provides Python bindings for `wcwidth` and `wcswidth` functions defined in POSIX.1-2001 and POSIX.1-2008 based on [Cython](https://cython.org/) .
+These functions compute the printable length of a unicode character/string on a terminal.
 The module provides the same functions as [wcwidth](https://pypi.org/project/wcwidth/) and its behavior is compatible.

+On systems not conforming to POSIX.1-2001 or POSIX.1-2008, Markus Kuhn's [implementation](https://www.cl.cam.ac.uk/~mgk25/ucs/wcwidth.c) is used to provide the functionality.

 ## Dependencies